abergs/docs-playground/src/guide/get-started.md

 }
 ```

-Successful implementation will negotiate verification of the WebAuthn credential through the user's web browser API and return a verification [token](concepts.html#components-of-the-passwordlessdev-api) to the client, which can then be used by your backend to complete the sign-in.
+Successful implementation will make a verification token available to the backend.
+In the above example, the client waits for the backend to return `true` (**step 2**) before proceeding to act on the confirmed sign-in

 <Badge text="backend" type="warning"/>
-2. Call the passwordless.dev API's `/signing/verify` endpoint ([learn more](api/#signin-verify)) with the user's token, for example:
+2. Validate the verification token by calling the passwordless.dev API's `/signin/verify` endpoint ([learn more](api/#signin-verify)) with generated token, for example:

 ```js
 const apiUrl = "https://v3.passwordless.dev";